haussel/photometry/README.md

 To get the AB magnitude of Vega in the W1 passband: w1.mag_ab(Vega)

+# Provides

 It contains the following submodules, all imported by default.
 - phottools:      some useful functions and constants used accross various submodules
 - passband:       defines the Passband, PassbandHeader and PassbandInterpolator classes
-- spectrum:       defines the BasicSpectrum and the SpectrumInterpolator classes, as well as some convenience function to quickly obtain classical spectra such as standards.
+- spectrum:       defines the BasicSpectrum and the SpectrumInterpolator classes
+- standards:      define some convenience function to obtain classical spectra.
-- iramatmosphere: defines the IramAtmosphere class
+- atmosphere:     defines the IramAtmosphere class to handle GILDAS atmosphere models
 - irampassband :  defines the IramPassband class